arhaverly/SolarSPELL_LLM/README.md

 The installation script installs the required dependencies, builds `llama.cpp`, downloads the configured GGUF model, and prepares the system for running the LLM server.

+Save the API key that is output from this installation.

 ## Run the Server

 Make the server script executable if necessary: